 July is always a special time of year for me, because it’s the anniversary of when I first went vegan back in 2007.

 But when a reader emailed me last week asking what piece of advice I’d give someone who wanted to go vegan, I was a little stumped on where to start.
-Because going vegan affects so many facets of a person’s life, it’s hard to distill it into one single piece of advice.
+Because it affects so many facets of a person’s life, it’s hard to distill it into one single piece of advice.

 Whether you’re just starting out, have questions about what to eat, or are worried about navigating tricky social situations, there’s a post for that!

-Vegan resources: Getting started in the kitchen
+Getting started in the kitchen

 (I also include a printable in this post.
 It’s great for taping to your refrigerator!)

-I don’t buy everything on the list every time, but it will give you a starting off point when considering what to add to your refrigerator and pantry.
+I don’t buy everything on the list every time.
+But it will give you a starting off point when considering what to add to your refrigerator and pantry.

 (This post also includes a printable grocery list!)

 One day a month for an entire year I took pictures of my breakfast, lunch, and dinner.
-Then I compiled it into this post to give a quick view of what day-to-day, ordinary vegan meals look like.
+Then I compiled it into this post to give a quick view of what day-to-day, ordinary plant-based meals look like.

 In our protein-obsessed world, people often worry about how they will meet their protein requirements without meat on their plate.